ShironekoBen/superrt/README.md

 * Make ([GNU make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) or similar), either on the path or in `SRT-SNES\Tools\Make\bin`
 * [SRecord 1.64](http://srecord.sourceforge.net/download.html) placed in `SRT\Tools\srecord`
 * [Quartus Prime 18.1](https://fpgasoftware.intel.com/18.1/?edition=standard) installed with Cyclone-V support
-* [libSFX](https://github.com/Optiroc/libSFX/) - I used [this specific version](https://github.com/Optiroc/libSFX/tree/754993beb65540cae2c0f80f7debbb992a053e92) although I suspect that the latest version will work.
+* [libSFX](https://github.com/Optiroc/libSFX/) - I used [this specific version](https://github.com/Optiroc/libSFX/tree/754993beb65540cae2c0f80f7debbb992a053e92) although I suspect that the latest version will also work.
 This needs to be placed in `SRT-SNES\External\libSFX` and then patched as per the first step in the building instructions below.
 * [SharpDX](https://github.com/sharpdx/SharpDX) for the testbed tool (this is configured as a NuGet package in the solution, so you shouldn't need to get it manually).
 * [Visual Studio](https://visualstudio.microsoft.com/) 2017 or newer to build the testbed tool.